An introduction to the Child Life Profession

 - Write a weekly journal

-- Schedule three shadowings with other Certified Child Life Specialists in the department
+- Schedule three shadowings with other professionals in the Child Life Department

 - Complete "What is Child Life?" worksheet